 Bring a picnic lunch, a frisbee, or just a book, and enjoy a few peaceful moments in this perfect city oasis.

 Boston’s Top Waterfront Attractions

 Surrounded by water on three sides, Boston offers you a huge variety of waterfront parks, river and harbor cruises, and hotels and restaurants with spectacular waterfront views.

 - Charles River and the Esplanade – The Esplanade is one of Boston’s best hidden secrets – a long linear park between Storrow Drive and the Charles River.
 Lots of Boston visitors don’t even know it exists because you have to access it by special footbridges.
 Home to the famous July 4th Concert and Fireworks at the Hatch Shell, the Esplanade is a favorite of runners and walkers.
 Sit on one of the floating docks to get great views of the river.
 For a more exciting river experience, take a Charles River cruise or a Boston Duck tour and cruise.

 - Downtown Waterfront and Harbor Cruises – Historically and today, Boston is a maritime city – and there’s no better way to experience it than by going on a Harbor Cruise.

-- South Boston Waterfront Entertainment – This is Boston’s liveliest neighborhood, with numerous restaurants and bars overlooking the Harbor, and also where you’ll find the popular Children’s Museum, contemporary art and performances at ICA Boston, and the Rockland Trust Pavilion, site of almost-nightly summer concerts.
+- New England Boston Waterfront Entertainment – This is Boston’s liveliest neighborhood, with numerous restaurants and bars overlooking the Harbor, and also where you’ll find the popular Children’s Museum, contemporary art and performances at ICA Boston, and the Rockland Trust Pavilion, site of almost-nightly summer concerts.

 - Boston Harbor Islands – Located just a few miles from the city and easily reached by ferry, the Harbor Islands played a special role in Boston’s history.
 You’ll still find a historic fort, spectacular views, and wonderful spots for swimming, hiking, and birdwatching.